artsy/README/resources/mobile/learning-group/session-two.md

 </summary>

-BidFlows on web and iOS differ because user expectations on those platforms differ.
+**A**: BidFlows on web and iOS differ because user expectations on those platforms differ.
 By building the BidFlow in iOS, we adhere more closely to the users' expectations during this critical path.
 It also gives us a "native feel" to the app, by using UI controls that aren't available on the web (like `UIPickerView` for selecting a bid increment).

 </details>

-Okay that's all great, but how do we know where the code lives?
+**A**: Okay that's all great, but how do we know where the code lives?
 If you have a bug report, how do you know where to look for the code you'll need to change to fix the bug?
 [We have documented instructions](../mobile/finding-code.md) for this.
 The process involves finding the _view controller_ for a given user interface, and then working backwards from there.
 We'll learn about view controllers next week.